pieroxy/conkw/ROADMAP.md

 * MPRIS2 - to get music playing for most Linux players.
 * Calendar Google - to get next meetings
 * Calendar Outlook - to get next meetings
-* Freebox - to get internet status on this home router
+* Freebox - to get internet status on this home router/modem

 ## Misc

 * https support with live reload of the certificates.
-* Authenticate EMI calls with a private shared token.
+* Authenticate EMI calls with a private shared token or asymetric key.
 * Most of this stuff needs to be tested.

 ## Features